Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

 \begin{assumption}[Consumption/production data] The optimisation takes place over several time steps.
 For each time step and each scenario, the consumption and production are known for each actor.
 Consumption can be predicted from previous consumption data of an actor and production data can be evaluated through solar plant characteristics (installed power, panel orientation, panel tilt) and local environmental conditions (irradiation) based on the localisation of actors. \end{assumption}

-\begin{assumption}[Loop exclusivity] Single-loop and multi-loop configurations can be considered.
+\begin{assumption}[Loop exclusivity] Single loop and multiloop configurations can be considered.
 In the single loop scenario, an actor either participates in the loop or is excluded from the loop.
-In the multi-loop scenario, an actor can participate in one loop (only) among several loops or can be excluded from all of the loops. \end{assumption}
+In the multiloop scenario, an actor can participate in one loop (only) among several loops or can be excluded from all of the loops. \end{assumption}

-Within the scope defined by the previous assumptions, we set the following optimisation parameters, which will help define the optimisation problem (See~\cref{fig:graph}):
+Within the scope defined by the previous assumptions, we set the following optimisation parameters, which will help define the optimisation problem (See~\cref{fig:graph}), and are also reported in the extensive list of notations provided in~\ref{app:notations} :

-\begin{itemize} \item $\mathcal{A} = \{A_{1}, \ldots, A_{n}\}$ all available actors that are potential members of a self-consumption loop. \item $C_{1}, \ldots, C_{n}$ the net consumption of the available actors (when needed, absolute consumptions are expressed with $C_{\mathrm{abs},i}$ expression). \item $P_{1}, \ldots, P_{n}$ the net quantity of energy produced by each of the available actors (when needed, absolute productions are expressed with $P_{\mathrm{abs},i}$ expression). \item $F_{1}, \ldots, F_{n}$ the grid-sourced electricity cost for each available actor. \item $R_{1} \ldots, R_{n}$ the grid electricity selling price for each available actor. \item $\Compactloopset = {l_{1}, \ldots, l_{n/2}}$ the set of possible self-consumption loops having at least 2 actors each, given the n available actors. \item $D_{ij}$ is the geographical distance between two actors and $D_{\text{leg}}$ is the maximal legal geographical distance legally acceptable between two actors participating in the same self-consumption loop. \item $P^{\text{inst}}_{i}$ installed power of each actor and $P^{\text{inst}}_{\text{leg}}$ the installed power legal limit that should not be exceeded by the cumulative installed power of the members of a self-consumption loop. \end{itemize}
+\begin{itemize} \item $\mathcal{A} = \{A_{1}, \ldots, A_{n}\}$ all available actors that are potential members of a self-consumption loop. \item $C_{1}, \ldots, C_{n}$ the net consumption of the available actors (when needed, absolute consumptions are expressed with $C_{\mathrm{abs},i}$ expression). \item $P_{1}, \ldots, P_{n}$ the net quantity of energy produced by each of the available actors (when needed, absolute productions are expressed with $P_{\mathrm{abs},i}$ expression). \item $F_{1}, \ldots, F_{n}$ the grid-sourced electricity cost for each available actor. \item $R_{1} \ldots, R_{n}$ the grid electricity selling price for each available actor. \item $\Compactloopset = {l_{1}, \ldots, l_{n/2}}$ the set of possible self-consumption loops having at least 2 actors each, given the n available actors. \item $d_{ij}$ is the geographical distance between two actors and $d_{\text{leg}}$ is the maximal geographical distance legally acceptable between two actors of a same self-consumption loop.
+We will denote by $\Edgeset$ the set of edges in the graph, and $\Neighbourset_i$ the neighbours of node $i$. \item $P^{\text{inst}}_{i}$ installed power of each actor and $P^{\text{inst}}_{\text{leg}}$ the installed power legal limit that should not be exceeded by the cumulative installed power of the members of a self-consumption loop. \end{itemize}

 \begin{definition}[Direct consumer] An actor $A_i$ is called a direct consumer when $P_i = 0$ \end{definition}

 \begin{definition}[Direct producer] An actor $A_i$ is called a direct producer when $C_i = 0$ \end{definition}